HayyatHussain/Ochi-Design/README.md

-# Strictly for "educational purposes
+# Strictly for "Educational" purposes